KRolander/Gryphon/README.md

 Now, go to Realm Settings, then User profile and delete the `firstname` and `lastname` attributes.

 After doing this, the authentication system should run flawlessly.

-PS: Don't close the terminal where you started the Keycloak server because...it will stop the Keycloak server.